kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-13-fomo-app-review.md

 <div class="fomo-review" markdown="1">

 Fomo is one of the easiest apps I have used to see how crypto traders are positioning and then buy the same tokens in my account.
-This is also the main risk.

 I initially funded the app with \$5, then transferred roughly \$20 total to test how deposits work and how orders are handled, including fees and slippage.
 I followed several KOLs, opened a few small positions, and watched the leaderboard change as different meme coins pumped or dumped.

 The app itself is fast, polished, and incredibly useful for discovering tokens if you know who to follow.
 The social feed helps with that, showing real-time buys and sells, as well as comments called “thesis” left by traders.

-You can also search for a token by its contract address to see token warnings, which can help you spot obvious issues like unlocked liquidity or bundled supply.
+You can also search for a token by its contract address, and you can see token warnings, which can help you spot obvious issues like unlocked liquidity or bundled supply.

 However, as with trading on any other platform, it all comes down to which tokens you’re buying.
-If you’re simply following what others are buying, you’ll likely quickly burn your account.
+If you’re simply following what others are buying, you’ll likely burn your account.

 I bought a few tokens I saw KOLs buying, and a few days later those positions were down 99%.
 Other positions, like PONS and STONKS, did much better, but those had actual products and buyback flywheels backing them.
 To be profitable, you need more analysis than blindly copying others.